The Reserve Bank Museum

 We like to make the sessions interesting and informative, with interaction between presenters and students.
 So we expect the students to answer our questions and ask questions of us.

-Enquiries about school visits to the Museum can be made through emailing email@example.com.
+Enquiries about secondary school visits to the Museum can be made through emailing email@example.com.
+Please provide the following details in your email:

 The Reserve Bank Museum is located at 2 The Terrace, Wellington, New Zealand.
 The Museum is just inside the main foyer.
 Entrance to the building has wheelchair access.